-In this chapter, we give a brief history of Amazon incentivized reviews.
-Amazon sellers have been trying to game the review system, and in turn Amazon has taken measures to keep its reviews trustworthy.
+In this post, we give a brief history of Amazon incentivized reviews.
+For years, Amazon sellers have been trying to game the review system, and in turn Amazon has taken measures to keep its reviews trustworthy.

 Gaming the System

 There’s a perpetual cat-and-mouse game between Amazon sellers and Amazon when it comes to reviews.
 Reviews are so critical for products to perform well.
 So sellers have been trying to game the system from the beginning to garner more reviews, whether they are honest or not.
 It’s a calculated risk.

 Amazon understands how important reviews are for online shoppers to build trust in products, and thus in Amazon’s platform.
 So the company goes to great lengths to protect the integrity of reviews.

 “Customers trust that they can shop with confidence on Amazon.
 Reviews provide a forum for sharing authentic feedback about products and services – positive or negative.
 Any attempt to manipulate reviews, including by directly or indirectly contributing false, misleading or inauthentic content, is strictly prohibited.”

 Having trustworthy reviews is good for Amazon’s business.
 It keeps customers shopping, and is also good for high-integrity sellers.

 But shady sellers definitely still try to rig the system.
 People still complain of fake reviews on Amazon.
 Luckily, there are sites like FakeSpot and ReviewMeta which give customers tools to spot fake reviews.

 Many savvy sellers used to give away free products or discounted products in exchange for reviews.
 It was a popular strategy until Amazon changed its Terms of Service in Q4 of 2016 to ban so-called incentivized reviews.
 Today sellers who violate this policy risk getting kicked off of Amazon.